arghvn/MyTelegram/readme.md

 How much access does your Telegram robot have to your information?
 The telegram rbot has access to a maximum of one normal user.
 So a telegram robot can not spy on your phone, nor can it access your passwords, nor can it send your gallery photos to anyone. .
 If you refer to the list of members of the Telegram group, the access level of the robot is written next to its name.

+Build a simple telegram robot step by step with explanation

+ interactive Telegram (responsive)

+Set up Your Bot :

+Go to the telegram app
+Search for the “botfather” telegram bot.
+Click on or type /newbot to create a new bot.
+Follow instructions and make a new name for your bot.
+If you are making a bot just for experimentation, it can be useful to namespace your bot by placing your name before it in its username, since it has to be a unique name.
+Although, its screen name can be whatever you like.
+I have chosen “arghvnBot” as the screen name and “arghvn_bot” as its username.
+Congratulations!
+You have created your first bot.
+You should see a new API token generated for it (in .env file ) Now you can search for your newly created bot on telegram .

+If we want to continue and chat with our robot,
+The robot can not answer or say anything.
+  Let's start by building our own robot server that runs in the back.

 What is the MTProto protocol?
 The proprietary Telegram proxy, named MTProto, is not really just a new mechanism for bypassing Telegram filtering.
 This protocol (MTProto) was developed by Nikolai Dorf (Paul Dorf's brother).
 A protocol is a set of rules and regulations that apply to communication.